Bulrok/oled-sys-monitor/README.md

 ```

 - On your phone, open `https://<your-ip>:8443/` and accept the certificate warning if prompted.

+## Beware: certificate generation requires extra tools and can be a lot of work compared to simply downloading a third party app to keep your screen awake.

+### Certificate generation

+**Step 1**: Install Chocolatey:
+- Open elevated powershell;
+- Paste `Set-ExecutionPolicy AllSigned` and type `y` when prompted.
+This will enable execution of _signed_ scripts, the default behaviour is `Restricted`.
+Feel free to change it back once you're done.
+You can check the current value with `Get-ExecutionPolicy`.
+This is necessary to enable installing Chocolatey from the web.
+- Paste this command, wait for the installation to finish and you're good to go:<br>
+`Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))`

+**Step 2**: Install OpenSSL:
+- Paste into powershell: `choco install mkcert -y` (optional Firefox trust: `choco install nss -y`)

+**Step 3**: Generate certificates:
+- Set your local IP below and paste into powershell in the project directory:<br>
+`mkcert -key-file key.pem -cert-file cert.pem YOUR_IP localhost`

+**Step 4**: Run the server:
+- Paste this into powershell or cmd: `python monitor_server.py --host 0.0.0.0 --port 8443 --cert cert.pem --key key.pem`

 Keeping the page in fullscreen will request a screen wake lock and keep the display on; the lock is released automatically if you leave fullscreen or the tab is hidden.
 </details>